Click here to download the full example code or to run this example in your browser via Binder

 Plot the outputs

-We plot the output using a Stone Soup
+We plot the ground truth, detections and the tracker output using the Stone Soup